Ithkuil: Phonology

-The vowels ê, î, ô, and û are removed from 2011 Ithkuil to allow for easier memorization.
-The letter ä, pronounced [æ], is introduced. a is pronounced [a]~[ɑ], e is pronounced [e]~[ɛ], i is pronounced [i]~[ɪ], o is pronounced [o]~[ɔ], u is pronounced [u]~[ʊ], ë is pronounced [ə]~[ʌ], ü is pronounced as [ʉ]~[y], and ø is pronounced as [ø]~[œ].
+The vowels ê, î, ô, and û are removed from Ithkuil III to allow for easier memorization.
+The letter ä, pronounced [æ], is introduced. a is pronounced [a]~[ɑ], e is pronounced [e]~[ɛ], i is pronounced [i]~[ɪ], o is pronounced [o]~[ɔ], u is pronounced [u]~[ʊ], ë is pronounced [ə]~[ʌ], ü is pronounced as [ʉ]~[y], and ö is pronounced as [ø]~[œ].
 Rules for external junction between words have been described for speakers to be able to clearly parse word boundaries.

 Stress is marked with an acute diacritic on letters without diacritics and the circumflex on letters with a diaeresis.
 The letters i and u are marked with a grave diacritic when they are unstressed and the first of more than one vowel after a consonant to remind the reader that they are pronounced [iː] and [u] and not [j] nor [w], respectively.

 Grammar

-The grammar is largely the same as in Ithkuil 2011, but with a greater focus on the scope of grammatical categories to be more logical.
+The grammar is largely the same as in Ithkuil III, but with a greater focus on the scope of grammatical categories to be more logical.
 Stem pattern has been replaced by stem specification, and Suffixes were renamed Affixes.
 The categories of Designation, Sanction, and Modality have been supplanted by affixual forms.
 Possessive cases are named Appositive; Associative cases split into Associative, Adverbial, Relational, and Affinitive; and Comparative cases are eliminated.
 The Ca complex is modular and various categories follow a 9-valued vowel sequence.
 Incorporated roots have been replaced by a system of concatenation.
 Formatives and personal reference categories now have the option to carry Effect, a category prescribing beneficial, detrimental, or neutral states to a referent.

 Lexicon

-The lexicon includes over 6000 roots and 600 affixes.
+The lexicon includes over 6000 roots and around 520 affixes.

+Writing system

+Ithkuil's writing system is unique to the language and is not similar to any natural writing systems.
+The writing system is morpho-phonetic, meaning two types of graphemes are used: one to represent different grammatical concepts, such as case, number etc. and the other to represent roots and affixes.
+John Quijada provides an example, saying that an example of word in a morpho-phonemic writing system would be gø (pronounced went), where the root would be "go" and past tense would be indicated by diagonal bar through the vowel.